nhsconnect/FHIR-NRLS-API/pages/retrieval/access_controls.md

 # Healthcare Professional Access

-Where the consuming system is making a request for a healthcare professional access to information, the system **MUST** have authenticated the user using:
+Where the consuming system is making a request on behalf of a healthcare professional, the system **MUST** have authenticated the user using:

 - NHS Identity
 - National Smartcard Authentication